Joining the agc

 - Our Annual Concerts are held in November at Melbourne Hamer Hall, Robert Blackwood Hall, Sydney Opera House, The Concourse Chatswood, Perth Concert Hall, Queensland Performing Arts Centre and the Adelaide Town Hall.
+A Canberra concert venue will be confirmed in late 2018.
 Ticket prices range from $36 – $60.

 Please note choristers do not require a ticket.